ThunderDoesDev/TS-Monitor/README.md

 # Discord Bot Monitor
 This is 2.0 version of the Rxiqi Bot Monitor.

-I am the developer of the Thunderstruck Discord Bot
+I am the developer of the Thunderstruck Discord Bot.

 I decided to make this monitor code to monitor the presence status of Thunderstruck to alert my users/supporters of Thunderstruck of when the bot is Online or Offline or down for maintenance.